 Leading up to Chinese New Year:

-Spring clean - Chinese families clean their homes thoroughly as it's believed that the cleaning sweeps away the bad luck of the previous year and prepares the home for good luck.
+Chinese families clean their homes thoroughly as it's believed that the cleaning sweeps away the bad luck of the previous year and prepares the home for good luck.
 Brushes and dust pans are promptly put away on the first day so that the newly arrived good luck cannot be swept away.

-Decorations - Windows and doors are decorated with red colour lanterns with popular themes of 'good fortune', 'happiness', 'wealth' and 'longevity'.
+Windows and doors are decorated with red colour lanterns with popular themes of 'good fortune', 'happiness', 'wealth' and 'longevity'.

-Lion Dance - Some families may invite a lion dance troupe as a symbolic ritual to usher in the Chinese New Year as well as to evict bad spirits from the premises.
+Some families may invite a lion dance troupe as a symbolic ritual to usher in the Chinese New Year as well as to evict bad spirits from the premises.

-Hair cuts - Any hair cuts must be completed before the New Year, as cutting hair on New Year is considered bad luck.
+Any hair cuts must be completed before the New Year, as cutting hair on New Year is considered bad luck.

-Clearing of debts - Businesses are expected to pay off all the debts outstanding for the year before the new year eve, extending to debts of gratitude.
+Businesses are expected to pay off all the debts outstanding for the year before the new year eve, extending to debts of gratitude.
 Thus it is a common practice to send gifts and rice to close business associates, and extended family members.

 Known as "beginning of the year" was traditionally when married daughters visited their birth parents, relatives and close friends. (historically, married daughters didn't have the opportunity to visit their birth families very often).
 Some believe that the second day is also the birthday of all dogs and remember them with special treats.

 On the third day, it is considered an unlucky day to have guests or go visiting, so everyone should stay at home.
-This is also considered a propitious day to visit the temple of the God of Wealth and have one's future told.
+This is also considered a good day to visit the temple of the God of Wealth and have one's future told.

-People normally return to work by the eighth day, so many Store owners host a lunch/dinner with their employees, thanking their employees for the work they have done for the whole year.
+People normally return to work by the eighth day, so many store owners host a lunch/dinner with their employees, thanking their employees for the work they have done for the whole year.